cloudposse/atmos/website/docs/quick-start/create-atmos-stacks.md

 (which could be considered basic), we will use the Hierarchical Layout to show how the Atmos stacks can be configured for very complex organizations and infrastructures.

-We will assume we are using just one Organization `acme` and just one AWS Organizational Unit (OU) `core`.
+We will assume we are using just one Organization `acme` and just one AWS Organizational Unit (OU) `plat`.
 But as you will notice, the layout can be easily extended to support many AWS Organizations and Organizational Units.

 Create the following filesystem layout (which will be the final layout for this Quick Start guide):